 The talented Mr Lyan

-With 2018 really shaping up to be the year of sustainability here at Westbury, we look at the work of Ryan Chetiyawardana, the ‘mad botanist’ who has pioneered zero-waste and sustainability in the London cocktail scene, and has risen to the top of his game through an ethos of play and conscientiousness.
+With 2018 shaping up to be the year of sustainability at Westbury, we look at the work of ‘mad botanist’ Ryan Chetiyawardana.
+Pioneer of zero-waste and sustainability in London's cocktail scene, 'Mr Lyan' has risen to the top of his game through an ethos of play and conscientiousness.

 Mr Lyan as he calls himself, started his career in the hospitality industry at Birmingham College of Food, where he quickly became disenchanted with the lack of spontaneity and customer interaction associated with working in a kitchen.
 At this point a friend recommended bar tending as an alternative.